BrianGithinji-BMG/First-Project/README.md

 ![download](https://github.com/BrianGithinji-BMG/First-Project/assets/133196863/f0537c23-4cdb-4860-83b4-430e10cb6327)

 ### Interpretation
-- It seems that Boeing seems to have less fatal injuries and has most numbers of uninjured people during accidents hence can be considered as a less risky airplane.
+- It seems that **Boeing** seems to have less fatal injuries and has most numbers of uninjured people during accidents hence can be considered as a **less risky airplane**.
-- On the other hand Cessna seems to have more fatalities and can be considered as a risky airplane.
+- On the other hand **Cessna** seems to have more fatalities and can be considered as a **risky airplane**.

 - To ascertain our interpretation we can create boxplots for aircrafts damage by make and major on minor and uninjured injuries/
 ```